top of page

 Journey to Iraq

-The next phase of my adventure led me to Iraq, where we dedicated two weeks to documenting the incredible work of the non-profit organization Make Life Skate Life.
+One part of this 4 month adverntre led me to Iraq, where we dedicated two weeks to documenting the incredible work of the non-profit organisation Make Life Skate Life.
 This trip was especially meaningful as it brought me back to a location I visited in 2018, stirring fond memories.

 Filming in the refugee camp was a poignant contrast to London, yet equally impactful.
 Each person we met had a story worthy of being told.
 For example, one young boy shared how skateboarding allowed him to escape the harsh realities of camp life.
 By capturing these stories, we ensured that their voices reached beyond the camp’s borders.